kulle777/air_quality_sensor/README.md

 3) The device will remain in that wifi until it cant get that wifi.
 In that case it will make a hotspot again.

 What you have to setup:
+copy the file /main/config.h.example
+Name copy as as config.h
-in the file /main/config.h.example write your adafruitIO keys.
+write your adafruitIO keys there
-Remove .example from filename so it becomes config.h
+That file is hidden from git